jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 - Outro
 - Go through Matt's feedback
+- Why the body of request isn't restricted
+- When in no-credentials mode, cookies aren't set either
 - Create a demo where folks can set various parts of the request/response and see if it works
   - Request
     - Set method